 So, what exactly do you need to prepare for a virtual wedding?
-We’ve come up with a checklist to help you organize for your big day online.
+We’ve come up with the TOP 12 tips to help you organize for your big day online.

-If you’re hosting a live event online, especially planning a virtual wedding, you would want to ensure that you have fast and stable internet connection.
+If you’re hosting a live event online, especially planning a virtual wedding in your house, backyard, or rental space, you would want to ensure that you have a fast and stable internet connection.
 Run a speed test days or even weeks before your wedding so that you will have time to resolve any issues (even increase speed for your wedding month!) with your internet provider.

-PRO TIP #2: Depending on the software/app/platform that you will use, you can record the event.
-So for the “trial run” record it, so you can see how many mic you’ll need to be heard better, where the lightings should be, which angle is best for the camera and just overall practicing the flow of the event.
+PRO TIP #2: Depending on the software/app/platform you will use, you can record the event.
+So for the “trial run,” record it, so you can see how many mics you’ll need to be heard better, where the lightings should be, which angle is best for the camera, and just overall practicing the event’s flow.

-There are a variety of streaming platforms that you can choose from like: Facebook, Instagram or YouTube Live, Zoom, LoveStream and Wedfuly.
-And if you want to cater to each and every guest (e.g. those who are not on social media), you can opt to use multiple platforms too.
-Just be cautious with multiple platforms, because that means you will need more devices, as well as more people to control them.
-You can YouTube Live stream for peeps that are not very tech savvy.
+There are a variety of streaming platforms that you can choose from, like Facebook, Instagram, or YouTube Live, Zoom, LoveStream, and Wedfuly.
+And if you want to cater to each guest (e.g., those not on social media), you can opt to use multiple platforms.
+Just be cautious with multiple platforms because that means you will need more devices and more people to control them.
+You can YouTube Live stream for peeps that are not very tech-savvy.

-✔️ PRO TIP #1: Even if planning a virtual wedding seem like an easy thing to do, logistical details are still very important.
+PRO TIP #1: Even if planning a virtual wedding seems like an easy thing to do, logistical details are still essential.
 Knowing or setting when to mute and unmute the broadcast is necessary!
-So there are no over powering voices coming through.
+So no overpowering voices are coming through.
 Or God forbid, someone accidentally sneezes right through the vows.
-Which happens, and totally unavoidable, but having the “muted time frame” set, will be just much easier.
+This happens and is totally unavoidable, but having the “muted time frame” set will be much easier.